 The process of obtaining a Section 510(k) clearance generally requires the submission of performance data and clinical data, which in some cases can be extensive, to demonstrate that the device is "substantially equivalent" to a device that was on the market before 1976 or to a device that has been found by the FDA to be "substantially equivalent" to such a pre-1976 device.
-A predecessor device is referred to as "predicate device."
 As a result, FDA clearance requirements may extend the development process for a considerable length of time.